ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/footprint/setup_footprint.md

-# Setting Up the Robot’s Footprint
+# Setting Up the Robot’s Footprint { #setting-up-the-robots-footprint }

 In this guide, we will discuss how to configure the footprint of your robot for the navigation algorithms used by Nav2.
 We will also show a sample footprint configuration on `sam_bot`, the simulated robot that we have been building in this series of setup guides.
 Lastly, we will also show the visualization of `sam_bot`’s footprint in RViz to ensure that we have set it up correctly.